 When you have a problem or issue you may not feel heard or validated by people in your life.
 As a result you may feel that no one truly listens to you or feel that you can not talk to anyone about your problems, feel a burden or be embarrassed.
 I can help you cope with difficult life events on a path of self-discovery.
 Your past may influence your present but it does not have to affect your future journey.

 Children and Young People

-I have vast experience of working with children and young people in my previous role as an SEN Teaching Assistance.
-As a Place 2 Be Volunteer I have supported children with bereavement issues, family issues, anxiety and OCD.
+I have vast experience of working with children and young people in my previous role as an SEN Teaching Assistance and a Place 2 Be Volunteer.
+I have supported children with bereavement issues, family issues, anger, anxiety and OCD.
 Working in a 6 week block has worked successfully within this age range.

 As an Integrative Counsellor, the main therapy I use is Carl Rogers person centred approach.
 This focuses on you, not the problem, with the end goal being for you to be empowered and achieve greater independence.
-I can also work with a range of counselling skill tools including Cognitive Behaviour Therapy, Psychodynamic approach, Play Therapy and Mindfulness to meet your needs and facilitate change.
+I can also work with a range of counselling skill tools including Cognitive Behaviour Therapy (CBT), Transactional Analysis (TA), Psychodynamic approach, Play Therapy and Mindfulness to meet your needs and facilitate change.

 Training, qualifications & experience

 Having undertaken extensive training I am now a qualified CPCAB Therapeutic Counsellor and a registered member of British Association of Counselling and Psychotherapy (BACP*).
-I volunteer with Place2Be as a children's counsellor and at WEB counselling adults and currently with Frountline19 counselling NHS staff.
+I have volunteered with Place2Be as a children's counsellor, WEB counselling adults and currently with Frountline19 counselling NHS staff.
 I regularly undertake CPD courses to maintain and enhance my knowledge and skills to deliver a consistent professional service.

 *BACP is an accredited professional body that set standards and codes of ethics for counsellors and psychotherapists to adhere to.